Three hectares of land outside the village of Niangaloko will be acquired for the project.

 The School for Young Women and Teens in Niangaloko, Burkina Faso -

 This project will include housing for teen girls to allow them to complete their schooling and have a place to call home and people to call family.
-It will include teaching responsibility, accountability and bible study.
+It will include teaching responsibility, accountability and good family values.
 This will also include an education center for skills training such as sewing, weaving and soap making to empower these girls to earn an income and support themselves.
 Village women will assist in teaching classes and also attend classes to empower them as needed.

-Obtain funding to aquire property in Niangaloko and build an initial education building and begin sewing and small business practices classes.
-Initial start up costs are approximately $30,000 for the first phase.
+Next, we will raise funding to begin the first phase improving the property in Niangaloko and drill a well, build an initial housing building and begin sewing and small business practices classes.
+Initial start up costs are approximately $40,000 for the first phase.

-Expand program offerings to include additional skill training and services such as weaving, gardening and animal care
+Second phase will add a training center to expand program offerings to include additional skill training and services such as computers, weaving, gardening and animal care

-Research additional partnership facility options for training and education out in the village of Kimini
+Future goals: Research additional partnership facility options for training and education out in the village of Kimini and begin scholarship and higher education support for the women and children served.

 Empowering People, Changing Lives